Department of Health Services Logo

 History of the Wisconsin Student Immunization Law

-The Wisconsin Student Immunization Law was passed in 1975 establishing required doses of vaccines for children in all Wisconsin schools and licensed day care centers.
-The statute (Chapter 252) and administrative rule (HFS 144) have been amended numerous times.
-Below is summary of the changes and the month and year they became effective.
+The Wisconsin Student Immunization Law was passed in 1975, establishing required doses of vaccines for children in all Wisconsin schools and licensed day care centers.
+The statute (Wis.
+Stat. ch.
+252) and Wis.
+Admin.
+Code ch.
+DHS 144 have been amended numerous times.
+Below is a summary of the changes and the month and year each became effective.

 • Polio, DTP and measles required at Kindergarten (K) entrance and licensed day care centers.